Santiago ECHEVERRY

 EMBEDDING MP4 VIDEOS

-You will be provided with shared storage folder in DropBox: here you will upload the high resolution MP4 videos to be embedded in your portfolios in the following manner: you’ll need to create a share link to the video, then modify the link by changing the ?dl=0 at the end to ?raw=1.
+You will be provided with shared storage folder in DropBox: here you will upload the high resolution MP4 videos to be embedded in your portfolios in the following manner: you’ll need to create a share link to the video, then modify the link by changing the dl=0 at the end to raw=1.
 That results in a direct link to the file which you can use to embed it on most sites.
 REFERENCE

 YOU MUST convert all your videos from MOV to MP4 first.
 Switching extensions is a very risky trick (you may end up with an mp4 whose video codec is prores 422 – which is not universal!)

 Use MIRO VIDEO CONVERTER to convert all MOVs to MP4, or you can export them directly from Adobe Media Encoder as h.264/AAC or h.264/MP3 high or medium bitrate.
+There is no need for 4K videos, 1080P is more than enough.
+OPTIMIZE before sharing!

-Once you have all processed MP4 videos ready to go, upload them to your FMX298 DropBox folder (not your own individual folders outside the class, use the shared folder that is created for this class)
+Once you have all processed MP4 videos ready to go, upload them to your FMX463 DropBox folder (not your own individual folders outside the class, use the shared folder that is created for this class)

 Select each one of them and make sure that they are shareable: you must turn on the share property and create a link where anyone can view the video with it.